 The Department has been a leader in the federal government in producing regulatory cost savings.
-During fiscal years 2017 and 2018, the Department of Labor delivered $3.4 billion in regulatory cost savings for America’s job creators and workers
+During fiscal years 2017-2019, the Department of Labor delivered more than $11.3 billion in regulatory cost savings for America’s job creators and workers

-On May 22, 2019, the Department's spring 2019 regulatory agenda was published.
+On November 20, 2019, the Department's fall 2019 regulatory agenda was published.
 The regulatory agenda is a listing of all the regulations the Department of Labor expects to have under active consideration for promulgation, proposal, or review during the next 6- to 12-months.